kean/Future/README.md

 }
 ```

-> These init methods require no allocations.
-Prefer to use them when you know the result.
+> These `init` methods require no allocations which makes them faster than using a `Promise`.

 ### Attach Callbacks